 Glucose is a sugar, and, again, lots of different kinds of foods are broken down into glucose.
 Things like your breads, your potatoes, peas, corn, etc. — all of those types of foods yield glucose during digestion — and then we use glucose for energy.

 Now sugar may play an indirect role (in the development of cancer) if it’s eaten in excess.
 It can contribute to obesity.
 Sugar alone — refined sugar — is a concentrated source of calories, and when folks are overeating and putting on weight, we do know that obesity is a big risk factor for cancers.
-So excess sugar intake could contribute to the risk for cancer by contributing to obesity.
+So excess sugar intake could contribute to the risk of cancer by contributing to obesity.
 But this doesn’t mean that eliminating sugar is necessarily going to reduce the rate at which cancer cells grow.

 The best evidence so far, really, is that there is no direct link (between sugar and cancer).
 Carbohydrate is any type of sugar or starch, it’s our fuel; it’s what we use every day to keep us going.